Edit

 Storage account queue

-The storage account queue stores the messages that contain the name of the certificate being renewed and the key vault that contains the certificate.
+The storage account queue is a message queue within Azure Storage.
+In this architecture, it stores the messages that contain the name of the certificate being renewed and the key vault that contains the certificate.
 Configure the storage account queue in the event subscription of the Event Grid system topic.
 The queue handles decoupling the script from the certificate expiration notification event.
 It supports persisting the event within a queue message.
-This approach helps ensure that the renewal process for certificates is repeated through scheduled jobs even if there are problems that occur during the script's run.
+This approach helps ensure that the renewal process for certificates is repeated through scheduled jobs even if problems occur during the script's run.

 Hybrid Runbook Worker

-The Hybrid Runbook Worker plays a vital role in using runbooks.
-You need to install the Hybrid Runbook Worker with the Azure Hybrid Worker extension method, which is the supported mode for a new installation.
-You create it and associate it with a Windows Server member in the same Active Directory domain of the CA, ideally the CA itself.
+The Hybrid Runbook Worker is a feature of Automation that you use to run runbooks on machines located in a datacenter.
+In this architecture, it runs the certificate renewal runbook.
+Install the Hybrid Runbook Worker by using the Azure Hybrid Worker extension method, which is the supported mode for a new installation.
+You create the worker and associate it with a Windows Server member in the same Active Directory domain of the CA, ideally the CA itself.

 Key Vault

 Key Vault is the secure repository for certificates.
-Under the event section of the key vault, associate the Event Grid system topic with the webhook of the Automation account and a subscription.
+In this architecture, it stores certificates issued only by the same nonintegrated CA. Under the event section of the key vault, associate the Event Grid system topic with the webhook of the Automation account and a subscription.

 Event Grid

-Event Grid handles event-driven communication within Azure.
+Event Grid is an event-routing service.
+In this architecture, it handles event-driven communication within Azure.
 Configure Event Grid by setting up the system topic and event subscription to monitor relevant events.
-Relevant events include certificate expiration alerts, triggering actions within the automation workflow, and posting messages in the storage account queue.
-Configure the Event Grid system topic with the following parameters:
+Relevant events include certificate expiration alerts, actions triggered within the automation workflow, and messages posted in the storage account queue.
+Configure the Event Grid system topic by using the following parameters:

-Source Type: The type of the source.
-For example, the source type for this solution is
+• Source Type: The type of the source.
+For example, the source type for this solution is Azure Key Vault.

-Endpoint Type: The type of endpoint to be used.
-For example, the endpoint type for this solution is
+• Endpoint Type: The type of endpoint to use.
+For example, the endpoint type for this solution is Webhook.

-Endpoint Type: The type of endpoint to be used.
-For example, the endpoint type for this solution is
+• Endpoint Type: The type of endpoint to use.
+For example, the endpoint type for this solution is StorageQueue.

 Log Analytics workspace and Azure workbook

-This solution uses Log Analytics workspace and Azure workbook to enhance monitoring and visualization of certificate statuses stored in Key Vault.
-These components play a crucial role in maintaining visibility into certificate health:
+Log Analytics workspaces and Azure workbooks are Azure resources that collect, aggregate, and analyze data.
+In this architecture, they enhance monitoring and visualization of certificate statuses stored in Key Vault.
+These components are crucial for maintaining visibility into certificate health:

-Log Analytics workspace collects and stores data about certificate states.
-It identifies whether certificates are expired, expiring soon, or still valid.
+• Log Analytics workspace: Collects and stores data about certificate states.
+It identifies expired certificates, certificates that expire soon, and valid certificates.

-Azure workbook retrieves data from the Log Analytics workspace and presents it in a dashboard with visual representations, like pie charts and detailed tables.
+• Azure workbook: Retrieves data from the Log Analytics workspace and presents it in a dashboard with visual representations, such as pie charts and detailed tables.
 It categorizes certificates into Not Expired (green), Expiring Soon (yellow), and Expired (red).

 The following components retrieve and present certificate information in the workbook:

-A data ingestion runbook runs directly from Azure and doesn't require the context of a Hybrid Worker.
-It retrieves certificate data from Key Vault and sends it to a custom table that's defined in the Log Analytics workspace.
+• Data ingestion runbook execution: A runbook runs directly from Azure, without requiring the context of a Hybrid Worker.
+The runbook retrieves certificate data from the key vault and sends it to a custom table defined in the Log Analytics workspace.
 The runbook runs on a scheduled cadence.

-By integrating these components, your solution builds a more comprehensive approach to certificate lifecycle management.
+By integrating these extra components, your solution builds a more comprehensive approach to certificate life cycle management.

 Alternatives

-This solution uses an Automation account to orchestrate the certificate renewal process and uses Hybrid Runbook Worker to provide the flexibility to integrate with a CA on-premises or in other clouds.
+This solution uses an Automation account to orchestrate the certificate renewal process.
+It also uses Hybrid Runbook Worker to provide the flexibility to integrate with a CA on-premises or in other clouds.

 An alternative approach is to use Azure Logic Apps.
 The main difference between the two approaches is that the Automation account is a PaaS solution, and Logic Apps is a software as a service (SaaS) solution.

-The main advantage of Logic Apps is that it's a fully managed service.
-You don't need to worry about the underlying infrastructure.
-Also, Logic Apps can easily integrate with external connectors.
-This capability expands the range of notification possibilities, such as engagement with Microsoft Teams or Microsoft 365.
+Logic Apps is a fully managed service, so you don't need to manage the underlying infrastructure.
+It can also integrate with external connectors.
+This capability expands the range of notification options, such as engagement with Microsoft Teams or Microsoft 365.

 Scenario details

-This solution addresses those challenges by automating certificate renewal issued by Microsoft Certificate Service.
-The service is widely used for various server applications such as web servers, SQL servers, and for encryption, nonrepudiation, signing purposes, and ensuring timely updates and secure certificate storage within Key Vault.
+This solution addresses these challenges by automating certificate renewal issued by Microsoft Certificate Service.
+The service is widely used for various server applications, such as web servers and SQL servers, and for encryption, nonrepudiation, signing purposes, and ensuring timely updates and secure certificate storage within Key Vault.
 The service's compatibility with Azure servers and on-premises servers supports flexible deployment.

 Potential use cases